top of page

 (Hebrews 11:1 NIV)

 Hope is an act of trust.
-We can keep putting one foot in front of the other in obedience when fear paralyzes us because God will sustain us.
+We can keep putting one foot in front of the other in obedience when fear paralyzes us because of God's sustaining power.
 Faith moves first.
 Hope follows.

 A CT pulmonary angiography finally detected a small embolism on my son’s lung, treatable with a blood thinner.
 Tests showed no clotting disorders or other explanations for the cause.
 Thankfully, he has resumed normal activities.